On the structure of Ricci shrinkers: Gap properties of Ricci shrinkers

-Then it follows from Proposition~\ref{prn:PC30_2} that $M_{\infty}$ is isometric to a regular metric cone $C(Y)$, in the sense of Definition~\ref{dfn:PC30_1}.
-However, since each $M_i$ is a compact Ricci shrinker, this is impossible by Theorem~\ref{thm:PC30_1}.
+Then it follows from Proposition~\ref{prn:PC30_2} that $(M_{\infty},g_{\infty}(a_{\infty}))$ is isometric to a regular metric cone $C(Y)$, in the sense of Definition~\ref{dfn:PC30_1}.
+However, since each $(M_i,g_i(a_i), f_i(a_i))$ is a compact Ricci shrinker up to scaling, this is impossible by Theorem~\ref{thm:PC30_1}.
 Therefore, this contradiction establishes the proof of Theorem~\ref{thmin:c}. \end{proof}